rousan/releez/README.md

 ## Getting Started

-After installation, you can follow the steps below to get started with `releez` tool.
+After installation, you can follow the steps below to get started with the `releez` tool.

-First, you need to create a file named `releez.yml` at the root directory of the project and write the release-checklist in the following format:
+First, you need to create a file named `releez.yml` at the root directory of the project and write the `release-checklist` in the following format:

 An example `releez.yml` file:
 ```yaml